This procedure defines the process of creation, amendment and dissolution of boards and committees.

 - Staff request.

-- When Council deems a new committee is required, the Town Clerk or the appropriate department shall prepare a staff report which includes the following:
+- When Council deems a new committee is required, the Town Clerk or the appropriate department shall prepare a staff report in the EAMS program using the appropriate template, which includes the following:

 - Public and financial considerations;